bjtn1/bjtnoguera.com/content/notes/c-programming-language/index.md

 To print out the value of a variable, you have to type the format specifier and then type which variable you wanna print out.
 For example...

-### Program: Computing the Dimensional Weight of a Box
 ```c
 #include <stdio.h>